Perth-Artifactory/RSVPBot/README.md

 ### Event template fields

 > [!NOTE]
 > Nested events are RSVPable events that occur *within* another event and do not need to share the parent event title or start time.
+An example would be a lunch RSVP that starts one hour into another event.

 * `calendar_name`: *(required)* The name of the event on Google Calendar.
 This will be used to automatically post RSVPs for new events.
 * `title`: *(optional | default: `calendar_name`)* The name of the event as you want it to appear in Slack.
 Will default to `calendar_name` if not specified.
 This is used for nested events.